nodejs/readable-stream/doc/stream.md

 All streams created by Node.js APIs operate exclusively on strings and `Buffer` objects.
-It is possible, however, for stream implementations to work with other types of JavaScript values (with the exception of `null` which serves a special purpose within streams).
+It is possible, however, for stream implementations to work with other types of JavaScript values (with the exception of `null`, which serves a special purpose within streams).
 Such streams are considered to operate in "object mode".